Brewers vs. Orioles Player Props Betting Odds

 Rutschman Stats

-- Rutschman has 61 hits with eight doubles, eight home runs, 43 walks and 28 RBI.
+- Rutschman has put up 62 hits with eight doubles, eight home runs and 44 walks.
+He has driven in 28 runs.

 Rutschman Recent Games